-The probationary period may be extended beyond the above-specified periods by mutual agreement between the College's Chief Human Resources Officer (or designee) and the Local Union President (or designee).
+The probationary period may be extended beyond the above-specified periods by mutual agreement between the College's Vice Chancellor for Human Resources (or designee) and the Local Union President (or designee).

 ARTICLE 13 SENIORITY LISTS

 An up-to-date seniority list shall be prepared by the Employer and presented to the Local Union President on January 31 and July 31 of each year.